UserNotFoundXEption/CupaGoovno/equipment changelog.md

         - Damage: 2.
         - Supermeter multiplier: 5.
     - Ex:
-        - Spawns a puddle, boosting your supermeter gain for the other weapon as long as you're standing in it.
+        - Spawns a puddle, doubling your supermeter gain for the other weapon as long as you're standing in it.
         - Duration: 15 seconds.

 ### Supers